srackham/drake/README.md

 SEE ALSO
   The Drake user guide: https://github.com/srackham/drake
 ```

+### Command-line variables
+A Drake command-line variable is a named string value that is made
+available to the drakefile.
+Variables are formatted like
+`<name>=<value>` e.g.  `vers=0.1.0`.
+Variables are accessed within a
+drakefile via the `env` object e.g.  `env.vers` or `env["vers"]`.

+Variable names can only contain alphanumeric or underscore characters
+and must start with an alpha character.

 ## Drake API
 The Drake library module exports the following objects and functions: